ArnabMandal457/PETV83L-Arnab-Mandal-Backdoor-script-using-Netcat-Python-and-Windows-bat-file/README.md

 > **IMPORTANT:** For this prank to work, **you and your target must be on the same network** (e.g., college Wi-Fi, LAN party, cursed hostel internet).
 > Netcat operates over **local IP addresses** unless you're routing through public ports with port forwarding — which we’re *not doing here* (because jail is not part of the prank).
+> ⚠️ Antivirus Note:
+This project may be flagged by antivirus software due to its reverse shell functionality.
+However, during testing, no detection occurred on our system.
+Detection results can vary based on the antivirus engine, configuration, and updates.

 So yeah — **same Wi-Fi = RickRoll access granted**.